Chinmayamission/CFF/docs/confirmationEmailInfo.md

   "message": "Thank you for your registration.
 You are registering for Training and Not for OmRun; OmRun registration will open in the first quarter of 2018."
 }
 ```

+`modifyLink`: overrides default modify link (which is the page url)
+Use case: you have an admin form (with manualEntry), but you want people when they submit and then edit from confirmation email, the link should link back to the regular form.